 Aim 2: To model temporality (institutional learning, seasons) and investigate provider compliance.

 To focus education efforts and improve implementation of preventive or therapeutic measures, we will investigate predictors of provider behavior.
-To most closely reflect the realistic situation of actual academic and community medical delivery settings, we need to take temporal and seasonal changes changes into account.
+To most closely reflect the realistic situation of actual academic and community medical delivery settings, we need to take temporal and seasonal changes into account.

 For specific Aim 2a, we will investigate provider compliance with the individual components of the checklist.
 During the second phase (PROOFCheck) of Dr. Gong’s pragmatic trial, providers of a patient identified as high risk by the frequentist prediction algorithm will be prompted electronically to implement concrete preventive and corrective measures from a list of widely accepted interventions.
 During roll-out, providers receive targeted education on prevention and best practice.
 During PROOFCheck, an interactive notification algorithm will suggest to the physicians patient specific interventions from the checklist to the clinicians via an electronic clinical interface.
 Prediction of adverse events is useful only if followed by effective preventive action.
 We will use data from PROOFCheck, the second phase of Dr. Gong’s pragmatic trial to analyze provider compliance (fidelity) with the proposed interventions.
 We will investigate which provider and patient characteristics predict compliance with which components of the intervention checklist to identify drivers of poor provider fidelity.
 Results will inform our compliance retraining for PROOFCheck in which I will actively participate during my second year.